Jersey Mike's Arena: Renaming

 The arena was renamed Jersey Mike's Arena in 2021, after the university sold its naming rights to the sandwich chain in a 20-year $28 million deal, which includes signage inside and outside the arena, on the scoreboard and court.
 Additionally, the chain will be promoted in print and digital media, as well as radio and television.
 The deal begins with a $1.1 million annual payment that will increase to $1.7 million at its end on June 30, 2041.
 The signage cost $300,000 at Rutgers expense.
-The deal also will brin Jersey Mike's subs to the concessions, to be operated by Rutgers or a third-party.
+The deal also will bring Jersey Mike's subs to the concessions, to be operated by Rutgers or a third-party.
 It also has opt-out clauses for both parties, with the sponsor able to suspend the deal starting July 2029 if upgrades or a new arena are not built, and both can unilaterally opt out starting in July 2036.
 Finally, an outdoor plaza is to be developed jointly by the two parties to the agreement.

+Burglary

+Rutgers opened a giveaway tour of One Piece Card Game cards promoting the second season of the live-action Netflix show on January 23, 2026 that would also go to Gonzaga University, St. John's University, University of Houston, and University of Illinois.
+Every attendee received a card at the first of three games, which scalpers attempted to buy to resell.
+After the second giveaway on January 27, an unknown burglar or burglars broke into the building and stole the remaining cards from a locked office that night.